autonity/autonity/cmd/netdiag/README.md

 ### Requirements:

 - You must have gloud installed along with proper adc credentials setups.
-See https://cloud.google.com/docs/authentication/external/set-up-adc for more informations.
+See https://cloud.google.com/docs/authentication/external/set-up-adc for more informations

 ### Deploy New GCP cluster